jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 As is so often the case, seeing is the only path to believing in Flatland.

 And this is a good way to think of our game board.
 The laws of nature make the universe all around us.
-They do not announce themselves but are embedded in the very fabric of existence.
+They do not have a voice that announces them to anyone.
+Instead they are embedded in the very fabric of existence.

 Their countless interactions manifest into the universe.